webpack/webpack.js.org/src/content/configuration/dev-server.md

 T> Note that [`webpack.HotModuleReplacementPlugin`](/plugins/hot-module-replacement-plugin/) is required to fully enable HMR.
 If `webpack` or `webpack-dev-server` are launched with the `--hot` option, this plugin will be added automatically, so you may not need to add this to your `webpack.config.js`.
 See the [HMR concepts page](/concepts/hot-module-replacement/) for more information.

-When set to  `'only'`, HMR will work without page refresh as a fallback when build errors.
+When set to `'only'`, HMR will ignore any update that would lead to a full page refresh and only applies updates that can cleanly integrated.

 ## `devServer.http2`